bcherny/infinite-scroll/README.md

 infinite-scroll
 ===============

-High performance infinite scrolling for AngularJS
+High performance infinite scrolling for AngularJS.

 ## Features

 - High performance: doesn't slow the user's scrolling
-- Compatible with CommonJS, AMD, and browser globals
 - Tiny
 - Configurable
-- No dependencies (well, besides Angular)
 - Supports any number of infinite scroll views on one page

 ## Why?